PublicDataWorks/complaint-manager/README.md

 ### Set up local configuration for AWS S3

+If you are a contributor, you can skip this step.
+You don't need AWS credentials unless you are working on attachments.
 - Log into AWS with root user (credentials are in the team 1Password)
 - Create a new user for yourself in the development group
 - Save your login, access key ID and secret access key in your personal password manager